ezratock/rename-and-relocate-screenshots-after-each-capture-mac/README.md

 2) in the left sidebar, select "Services" and drop down the menu for "General"
 3) ensure the "named-screenshots" box is checked and then double click where it says "none" to set your custom keyboard shortcut or function key
    ![none](img/none.png?raw=true "none")
-4) type the custom keyboard shotcut or function key you'd like to trigger screenshots.
-Make sure the shortcut you choose is not already in use
+4) Type the custom keyboard shotcut or function key you'd like to trigger screenshots.
+Make sure the shortcut you choose is not already in use.
+If you'd like to set the keyboard shortcut to command + shift + 4 as usual, select "Screenshots" from the left sidebar and DEselect "Save picture of selected area as a file" before proceeding.
 5) click "Done"
+6) note: custom keyboard shortcuts do not work on apps like System Settings, so close out of System Settings before testing the screenshot shortcut